George Russell was running in P6 at the Japanese Grand Prix, when the teams called their drivers into the pits to switch to intermediate tyres.

 Mercedes then decided to do a double stack, which meant Russell had to wait for Lewis’ tyres to be changed, before the team started working on his car.

 The young Briton was immediately critical, and said over the radio that it was “the worst decision we ever made”.
+He again repeated the criticism after the race.

 If you like SilverArrows.Net, consider supporting us by buying us a coffee!